RustemZ/VoteOfLunch/README.md

 3)  Architecture.

 	Let me explain my position.
-On the one hand I wanted to show you what such good programmer I am.
+On the one hand I wanted to show you 'what are such a good programmer I am'.
 	But on other the hand I tried to save your and my time to accomplish task quickly as possible because it is no more than a task for test.
 	So this is two main factors which had big influence on my choice of architecture